jarrodparkes/jarrodparkes.github.io/_posts/2019-01-15-high-growth-handbook.md

 - Learn to say No, Delegate, Audit schedule monthly
 - as company grows product syncs may become more advantageous for CEOs than daily scrums
 - Give up old responsibilities, stay healthy, take vacation once a year, work on the stuff you love
-- Hold “skip level” meetings (upper-level management bypasses mid-level management to talk directly to non-managerial employees) with folks on the front lines every now and again
+- Hold "skip level" meetings (upper-level management bypasses mid-level management to talk directly to non-managerial employees) with folks on the front lines every now and again

 ### The CEO Growing with Company
-- “Working with (employee)” guides can be extremely useful
+- "Working with (employee)" guides can be extremely useful
 - As company scales, so too should your processes and communication; getting everyone on the same page and aligned (OKRs) and operating efficiently (scrum/product)
 - For each department, who makes the final decision?
 What decisions can I make without the CEO/manager?
 Which decisions do I need to run by them?
 This can be good to know explicitly.
 - Codify company’s long term goals,  values, and how the CEO wants to be involved